kyeot/2018-Season-Code/README.md

 # 2018-Season-Code

-	To Properly Import the json jar you need to:

-1: Copy the file titled "json-simple-1.1.1.jar" from C:\Users\ Your User \Documents\GitHub\2018-Season-Code\libs
-2: Paste said file into C:\Users\ Your user \wpilib\user\java\lib
+	Install the plugins by

+1: Go to Help - Install New Software - Add
+2: Put in "FRC Plugins" for the name
+3: Put in http://first.wpi.edu/FRC/roborio/release/eclipse/ for the Location
+4: Select Okay
+5: Select Finish
-3: Restart Eclipse
+6: Restart Eclipse

+7: Follow the Instructions in easy_install - README.md